 This is a rush transcript.
 Copy may not be in its final form.

 JUAN GONZALEZ: Well, every week seems to bring new warnings on the consequences of rising global temperatures caused by human activity.
 A new report from the British charity Christian Aid predicts global warming will create up to one billion refugees by the year 2050.
-The World Health Organization recently said it expects deaths and injuries from climate change to more than double in the next twenty-five years.
+The World Health Organization recently said it expects deaths and injuries from climate change to more than double in the next 25 years.
 The yearly death toll linked to weather patterns is forecast to top 300,000 by the year 2030.

 The Bush administration’s stance is well known.
 President Bush laid out his opposition to the Kyoto Accords in his first State of the Union address in 2001.